henrygd/beszel/readme.md

 - **Simple**: Easy setup and doesn't require anything to be publicly available online.
 - **OAuth / OIDC**: Supports many OAuth2 providers.
 Password auth can be disabled.
 - **Automated backups**: Automatically back up your data to disk or S3-compatible storage.
-- **REST API**: Pull your metrics to use in your own scripts and applications.
+- **REST API**: Use your metrics in your own scripts and applications.

 ## Introduction